drenfr01/FaceOff/README.md

  * number: Reference number to join a game
  * voting_time: How long the voting_phase lasts
  * cards(+): Tracks the cards still active
+ * active: If the game is still active